brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 4.0.1 dev
     - [Feature] Added a log model to use for a logger implementation.
     - [Feature] Added a complete backtrace analysis to the log writer.
+    - [Feature] Added the debug method definition for service attributes to the aimeos debugger.
     - [Bugfix] Prevent long analysis meta data from breaking the BE layout.

 4.0.0